-Some basic tools, like the Park Tools MT-1 on the left, can adjust almost every hex bolt or screw head on most bikes, whereas some more advanced tools like the one on the right have not only hex keys and screwdriver heads, but Torx heads for disc brake bolts, a chain breaker, and even spoke tools all built into the same unit which folds up into a small package.
+Some basic tools, like the Park Tools MT-1 on the left, can adjust almost every hex bolt or screw head on most bikes, whereas some more advanced tools like the one on the right have not only hex keys and screwdriver heads, but Torx heads for disc brake bolts, a

 And the great thing about these multi-tools is that they will work on practically any bike – the Park MT-1 in the picture was purchased when I was 13 years old and I’ve been using it on every bike (BMX, road, mountain, cyclocross) I’ve owned since!

 While not a mechanical failure to prepare for, keeping emergency lights with you will help you both comply with your local laws but also ensure you are visible to other road users if you happen to unintentionally get caught in the dark.